Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_voting_on_the_new_blockchain_explorer.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/7.png)

-## 7. A certain amount of XLT has to be frozen in order to vote for Super Representatives.
+## 7. A certain amount of XLT has to be frozen in order to vote for Envoys.

 + To freeze balance, click the FREEZE button in ACCOUNT.
 + Enter the amount of XLT you’d like to freeze.